Tillerson aide: Constitution, not Trump, 'speaks for the country'

 Tillerson's remark appears to be the latest sign of a gap between the former globe-trotting oil executive and the freewheeling President, who ran an "America First" campaign.
 The comments also come as a GOP source in touch with the West Wing and familiar with internal discussions said Trump is souring somewhat on Tillerson.

 "He is in a tough spot.
 No doubt," the source said, referring to Tillerson.
-But the source pushed back on the notion that Trump is losing patience with Tillerson due to the comments on Sunday.
+But the source, who, like Tillerson's aide, requested anonymity in order to discuss the President's thinking, pushed back on the notion that Trump is losing patience with Tillerson due to the comments on Sunday.

 Trump's concerns, this source said, have more to do with Tillerson's leadership at the State Department and the secretary's more "establishment" style.